NavyaG-lab/Tech-writer/cli_examples.md

     --job-version "<job>=<version>"
 ```

-Where `<job>` is the idenfier used inside the job definition as the
+Where `<job>` is the identifier used inside the job definition as the
 argument for the `get_version` function and `<version>` is the tag of
 the corresponding Docker image.
 E.g: